Parenthood & Pregnancy

 Am I required to participate in the PFA or command PT if I have a miscarriage or abortion?

 The Service member's HCP may waive participation from the PFA and command PT for a set period of time, while the Service member recovers.

 Can I breastfeed at work?

 The Navy continues to encourage and support accommodations to best meet the needs of our nursing Service members and their infants.
-Service members who continue to provide breast milk upon return to duty will be, at the minimum, afforded the availability of a clean, secluded space (not a toilet space) with ready access to a water source for the purpose of pumping breast milk.
+Service members who continue to provide breast milk upon return to duty will be, at the minimum, afforded the availability of a clean, secluded space (not a toilet space) with ready access to running water for handwashing and pump equipment cleaning near or within the same room as the lactation room.
+The lactation room must also have electrical outlets and be located within a reasonable proximity of the workspace.
 The number of breaks needed to express breast milk is greatest when the infant is youngest, then gradually decreases.
 Commands must ensure breastfeeding Service members are afforded access to cool storage for expressed breast milk.

 Requests to breastfeed infants during duty hours are handled on a case-by-case basis and accommodations of these requests remain at the discretion of each Service member's Commanding Officer.